jtmoon79/goto_http_redirect_server/README.md

     Other Notes:

-      Path "/status" will dump the current status of the process.
+      By default, path "%s" will dump the server status.

 \*\* _Mileage May Vary_ 😔